 Table of Contents_

 The advantages of wall-mounting your TV are many- it saves space, makes a room more inviting, and opens up decorating ideas, but one problem, especially if you’ve got several peripherals, is knowing how to hide TV wires on a wall.
-It can be an issue even if you’ve got your top rated TV on a stand with a cabinet.
+It can be an issue even if you’ve got your top-rated TV on a stand with a cabinet.

 There are, however, a couple of options when it comes to getting that tangle of cords out of view, regardless of your setup.

 The simplest, easiest, and often the most inexpensive method is to use an external or “on-wall” cable hiding kit or cord concealer.
 Cord concealers can be found at online vendors starting for as little as $18 and work simply by holding all your cables or wires in a long half-cylinder that that’s height-adjustable or easily cut to size, and is usually easily paintable or come in an off-white or white color that will go with most walls.
 While you are organizing the wires, make sure to connect your speakers to your TV before you finish cable managing to ensure they are hidden as well.

 If you want something simpler and even more inexpensive, one popular DIY method is to use plastic hooks or pegs to collect your cables discreetly behind any furniture you have underneath or near your wall-mounted TV.

 Any plastic hooks that can be screwed or adhered to furniture easily can be used- simply attach the hooks to the back of your furniture and anchor your cables to them.
 It’s not as effective as using a cord concealer but it’s easy to do and easy to change, and such hooks are available at any hardware store.